 - Artists entering the recording studio with a session drummer may want to have basic structure charts available in order to make the process smoother and to save studio time.

 - Producers who are organizing show case events in which many artists will be performing 1 or 2 songs each (live or in studio) with the same backing band, will benefit greatly from having professional drum charts written (perhaps in conjunction with the charts made for other instruments) as this will save rehearsal time and help the music to be performed to the satisfaction of each artist.

 - Artists that work with (or anticipate needing to work with) numerous fill in musicians on a regular basis (especially if on short notice) will benefit from having drum charts for their music as well.

-This service is called “The Future of Drum Charts” because my love of music and my experience as a full time professional freelance drummer has taught me that drum charts are valuable on a professional and artistic level and that they are only going to become more commonly and affectively used in the future.
-Many of the drum charts I have come across in my professional experience have been unclear, misleading, have contained incorrect notation/technical errors and have actually gotten in the way of the music because of these problems.
+This service is called “The Future of Drum Charts” because my love of music and my experience as a full time professional freelance drummer has taught me that drum charts are valuable on a professional and artistic level and that they will likely become more commonly and effectively used in the future.
+Many of the drum charts and transcriptions I have come across in my professional experience have been unclear, misleading, have contained incorrect notation/technical errors and have actually gotten in the way of the music because of these problems.
 A proper drum chart should have the opposite of these characteristics and should not get in the way of the music.
-It is for these reasons that I have dedicated myself to trying to produce the highest quality professional drum charts in the world in order to promote a better artistic/professional environment for drummers and all musicians in the future.
+It is for these reasons that I have dedicated myself to trying to produce the highest quality professional drum charts and transcriptions in the world in order to promote a better artistic/professional environment for drummers and all musicians in the future.